Here’s every fuckboy you’ll find at York, according to which college they’re in

 I promise this isn’t me just venting about all the guys I’ve dated that have pissed me off.
 Honest.

 Ah, the fuckboy.
 We all know one, and love to hate him, though also kinda love him.
 In fact, staggeringly, one in three boys at the University of York is a fuckboy.
 This is definitely a real fact that I didn't just make that up.

-Constantly begging for nudes, "bros before hoes" and forever sporting Calvin Kleins tighter than the security on his double-pin-locked iPhone, 2017 is a Renaissance for fuckboy head-fuckery.
+Constantly begging for nudes, "bros before hoes" and forever sporting Calvin Kleins tighter than the security on his double-pin-locked iPhone, we live in a time that is a Renaissance for fuckboy head-fuckery.